• Home

 “You can see the computer age everywhere but in the productivity statistics,” Solow wrote in a New York Times Book Review article in 1987.

-New data on how C-suite executives are—or aren’t—using AI shows history is repeating itself, complicating the similar promises economists and Big Tech founders made about the technology’s impact on the workplace and economy.
+Data on how C-suite executives are—or aren’t—using AI shows history is repeating itself, complicating the similar promises economists and Big Tech founders made about the technology’s impact on the workplace and economy.
 Despite 374 companies in the S&P 500 mentioning AI in earnings calls—most of which said the technology’s implementation in the firm was entirely positive—according to a Financial Times analysis from September 2024 to 2025, those positive adoptions aren’t being reflected in broader productivity gains.

-A study published this month by the National Bureau of Economic Research found that among 6,000 CEOs, chief financial officers, and other executives from firms who responded to various business outlook surveys in the U.S., U.K., Germany, and Australia, the vast majority see little impact from AI on their operations.
+A study published in February by the National Bureau of Economic Research found that among 6,000 CEOs, chief financial officers, and other executives from firms who responded to various business outlook surveys in the U.S., U.K., Germany, and Australia, the vast majority see little impact from AI on their operations.
 While about two-thirds of executives reported using AI, that usage amounted to only about 1.5 hours per week, and 25% of respondents reported not using AI in the workplace at all.
-Nearly 90% of firms said AI has had no impact on employment or productivity over the last three years, the research noted.
+Nearly 90% of firms said AI has had no impact on employment or productivity over the past three years, the research noted.

 However, firms’ expectations of AI’s workplace and economic impact remained substantial: Executives also forecast AI will increase productivity by 1.4% and increase output by 0.8% over the next three years.
-While firms expected a 0.7% cut to employment over this time period, individual employees surveyed saw a 0.5% increase in employment.
+While firms expected a 0.7% cut to employment over this time period, individual employees also surveyed saw a 0.5% increase in employment.

 In 2023, MIT researchers claimed AI implementation could increase a worker’s performance by nearly 40% compared to workers who didn’t use the technology.
 But emerging data failing to show these promised productivity gains has led economists to wonder when—or if—AI will offer a return on corporate investments, which swelled to more than $250 billion in 2024.

-“AI is everywhere except in the incoming macroeconomic data,” Apollo chief economist Torsten Slok wrote in a recent blog post, invoking Solow’s observation from nearly 40 years ago.
+“AI is everywhere except in the incoming macroeconomic data,” Apollo chief economist Torsten Slok wrote in a blog post, invoking Solow’s observation from nearly 40 years ago.
 “Today, you don’t see AI in the employment data, productivity data, or inflation data.”

 Slok added that outside of the Magnificent Seven, there are “no signs of AI in profit margins or earnings expectations.”